waleedmebane/allsembly-prototype/docs/installation_and_testing.md

 and password.

 #### Run the Allsembly™ server:

-Before running the server, you may change any configuration settings in the server_config.py file.

 ```
 cd allsembly-prototype/scripts
-sudo su allsembly -s /bin/bash
-./allsembly-server.py --daemon
+sudo ./allsembly-server.py --daemon --user allsembly
-exit
 ```

 NOTE: to get it to persist across reboots, you will need a service script for systemd or initd.
 I haven't written one, yet.
 Come back to the repo to check for it later.
 Or you can write one consulting your OS documentation.
 In the meantime, you could put a line like:
-`<directory containing allsembly-server.py and server_config.py>/allsembly-server.py --daemon --user allsembly` into your /etc/rc.local file.
+`<directory containing allsembly-server.py>/allsembly-server.py --daemon --user allsembly` into your /etc/rc.local file.
-(Replace `<directory containing allsembly-server.py and server_config.py>` with the path where you have put the files, e.g., `/usr/local/bin` or `/home/user/allsembly-prototype/scripts`.)
+(Replace `<directory containing allsembly-server.py>` with the path where you have put the file, e.g., `/usr/local/bin` or `/home/user/allsembly-prototype/scripts`.)

 ### Setup and start the Apache web server: